-Did you know humans are designed to move around 3 – 5 miles per day (10,000 steps!).
+Did you know humans are designed to move around 3-5 miles per day (that’s 10,000 steps or more!).
 Our lives have become more sedentary, and sitting is allegedly the new cancer, apparently worse than smoking.

 How much exercise do we actually need?

-The World Health Organisation and Public Health England recommend 3 – 5 x 30-minute sessions of moderate exercise per week.
-For the majority of us that’s a tough call, how do we shoe horn in exercise into our busy schedule?
+The World Health Organisation and Public Health England recommend between three and five 30-minute sessions of moderate exercise per week.
+For the majority of us that’s a tough call, so how do we shoe horn in exercise into our busy schedule?